Grimrukh/soulstruct-blender/README.md

 collision HKX files will both be created, with the appropriate subparts (by Blender `Material`) saved to each.
 It doesn't matter whether the model name itself starts with an 'h' or 'l'.

+**Demon's Souls users**: If you are importing collisions from the unused map `m07_00_00_00`, note that these collisions do not have FromSoft's custom material data attached.
+Soulstruct will initialize the entire mesh with default material 0 but you will want to assign materials yourself before exporting.
+(Exporting will automatically use the proper format.)

 ### Navmesh Models (NVM)

-Supported for Dark Souls 1 (either version) only.
 These are just meshes that define the walkable areas of a map.
 They are tightly connected to the MCG 'navigation graph'.
 Each face can have one or more flags attached to it (typically just zero or one), which is represented by a Blender `Material` (but not *stored* in that `Material`, unlike collision materials above).
-The flags can be modified through the `DS1 Navmesh Tools` Panel under the `Navmesh` tab, as can the `Obstacle Count` of each face.
+The flags can be modified through the `NVM Navmesh Tools` Panel under the `Navmesh` tab, as can the `Obstacle Count` of each face.
 The material will be updated in Blender automatically when the flags are changed.

 ![navmesh_flags.png](images/navmesh_flags.png)